 Periodically, I receive e-mails from people who are interested in a career as a science illustrator and who would like to know how to get started in the field.
 They politely ask if I might be willing to answer some questions, and I typically reply that I’d be happy to do so over the phone, but that I’d rather not type out replies via e-mail.
 I consider it important for my health to stay away from the computer after work hours. 🙂 However, due to the increased frequency of these requests over the past year or two (as I write this in mid-2019), I decided that it might be more efficient for me to put into writing my responses to the more frequently asked questions and share them at my website.
 If you find this page to be valuable, I’d appreciate a quick note letting me know.

-If you’re one of the people who hope to combine the fields of art and science into a career in science illustration, and the following information doesn’t address all of your questions, I’m still happy to chat with you on the phone.
-I just ask that you first read through the Q&As on this page and thoroughly explore these links:
+If you’re one of the people who hope to combine the fields of art and science into a career in scientific illustration, and the following information doesn’t address all of your questions, I’m still happy to chat with you on the phone.
+I just ask that you first read through the Q&As below, read my page on the rewards and challenges of science illustration, as well as thoroughly explore the website of the Guild of Natural Science Illustrators.

 How did you get started as a science illustrator?